 Gifted and Talented Secondary Selective Entrance Programs

 All Gifted and Talented Program applicants must sit the Academic Selective Entrance Test coordinated by the Department of Education regardless of what program they are applying for.
 The test includes individual assessments in the areas of mathematics and science, language, writing and non-verbal reasoning.
-Offers of placement cannot be considered if the GAT academic test is not completed.
-A child with a learning disability may apply for a Selective Entrance Test Exemption (Arts Only) by requesting an application form from GAT.
+Offers of placement cannot be considered if this academic test is not completed.
+A child with a learning disability may apply for a Selective Entrance Test Exemption (Arts Only) by requesting an application form from the Gifted and Talented branch.

-Children are then required to participate in workshops, auditions and interviews.
+Children are then required to participate in workshops, auditions, and interviews.
 Shortlisted applicants are required to participate in an interview and to submit school reports.

 Are you living in the local catchment area?
 Download a zone map: Local Intake Area